ManjunathGIT/newsCrawlerWithPySpark/README.md

 Connect this app to DB based Mysql and act like DAO with jabjangDTO.py

 ### jabjangDTO.py
-this is DTO for Mysql and K_menas clustering.
+this is DTO for Mysql.

 ### K_MEANS.py
 With `PySpark 1.6.1`, clustering and labeling crawled news in mysql by already cherry-picked tags.